Friskky1/jet-docs/docs/faq.md

 If you are looking to modify player data concerning traders (standings, level, etc.), you will find it in your `[server]/user/profiles/[AID]/character.json` file, under the `TraderStandings` section.
 If you are looking to edit the database for traders (assort, barter scheme, etc.), it will be in the `[server]/db/traders` directory.
 Note that any changes to the database require a recache.

 ## 13. Where can I change my character’s data?
-You can find most character stats and relaated in your profile, found under `[server]/user/profiles/[AID]/character.json`
+You can find most character stats and related in your profile, found under `[server]/user/profiles/[AID]/character.json`

 See the [character edits section.](../character/character_edits/)